ruhulmus/spring-boot-tutorial/spring-boot-docker/README.md

 ```
 It will build a jar `spring-boot-docker-0.0.1-SNAPSHOT.jar` file under the `target` Location

-Now run another command to run our build jar.
+Now run another command to run our jar file.
 ```cmd
 $ java -jar target/spring-boot-docker-0.0.1-SNAPSHOT.jar
 ```